What are the pros and cons of apartments?

 Usually cheaper upfront than buying a houseRent can increase over time

-Convenient locations near work, transit, and entertainmentParking or outdoor space may be limited
+Convenient locations near work, transit, school, and entertainmentParking or outdoor space may be limited

 Table of Contents